Ayafarhatt/Parinkson-s-disease-prediction/README.md

 The project demonstrates the application of machine learning in predicting Parkinson's disease.
 The results provide insights into the effectiveness of different models and techniques for this task.

-## Future Work

-Potential improvements and extensions for the project could include:

-- Exploring other machine learning models.
-- Hyperparameter tuning for optimal performance.
-- Feature engineering to create more informative features.
-- Deploying the model for real-world applications.

 ## Dependencies

 - Python 3.x